-Section 1: Modules
+Section 1: Courses

 - a.
-In addition to a passing grade, the following requirement must have been met: Students must have attended at least 85% of all scheduled (tutorial group) meetings to be allowed to take the final exam of the module. - b.
+In addition to a passing grade, the following requirement must have been met: students must have attended at least 85% of all scheduled tutorials to be allowed to take the final exam of the course. - b.
+More than 85% tutorial attendance may be required for a specific course, but this must be disclosed in the course manual explicitly. - c.
 Each assessment will result in a grade point on the scale mentioned in the EER and Article 12.4.